 So all very good news so far.
 We will keep you posted on what happens next!

 One last note - Deborah Meaden is nothing like how she is made out to be on Dragons Den.
-The programme is heavily edited and although she questioned us lots to check we knew what we were talking about, she was actually laughing with us and was very amicable.
+The programme is heavily edited and although she questioned us alot to check we knew what we were talking about, she was actually laughing with us and was very amicable.

 Bye for now,